|

 | Cookie recipes??
 What?
 You make cookies?
 Well, no, I don't (at least

-make.
-(If you make any, mail me some.
-I will eat them for you.)
+I put them).
+If you follow these recipes to make any, mail me some.
+I will eat them for you.

 |